 Sales & Marketing Software: Starts with Microsoft Dynamics

-Zak: Can you walk us through what sales & marketing systems you are using to support your demand generation?
+Zak: Can you walk us through what sales and marketing systems you are using to support your demand generation?

 Melissa: Our tech foundation is Microsoft, since we’re a Microsoft partner.
 So we use Microsoft Dynamics 365 as our CRM.